Beyond the Proxy: Trajectory-Distilled Guidance for Offline GFlowNet Training: Additional experimental results

 \subsection{Algorithm trained on extremely limited data}

-In fact, our experiments in \ref{sec:hypergrid} have explicitly tested and demonstrated robustness of TD-GFN under sufficiently sparse or unevenly distributed data.
-Specifically, the sampled $150$ trajectories from the \textit{Mixed} dataset and $1,500$ trajectories from the \textit{Bad} dataset cover only $\mathbf{12}$ and $\mathbf{6}$ out of $16$ reward modes, respectively.
 To further assess the robustness of TD-GFN under extreme data scarcity, we conduct experiments on the \(H = 8\), \(D = 4\) Hypergrid environment using only \(\mathbf{30}\) training trajectories from the \textit{Expert}/\textit{Mixed} datasets which cover merely $\mathbf{5}$ and $\mathbf{3}$ modes respectively, as illustrated in Figure~\ref{fig:few}.
 In this setting, algorithms are prone to overfitting due to the limited data.
 For example, both COFlowNet and CQL exhibit non-monotonic trends in \textit{Empirical L1 Error}, initially decreasing but later increasing during training, indicating overfitting to the limited known regions.

 In contrast, TD-GFN consistently converges toward the target distribution throughout training.
 Owing to the strong generalization capabilities of the learned edge rewards, it avoids overfitting to the dataset and quickly identifies high-reward modes.
 These results highlight TD-GFN’s ability to maintain a favorable balance between exploration and exploitation, even under severely constrained data conditions.